 Consequently, the Board of Appeal can not introduce a new ground (as stated in G9 / 91) not raised by the opponent, even though this ground is industrial application and which the opponent has invoked. novelty or inventive step.

-Chapter 50.
-G2 / 95 - Replacement of the entire application due to error
+G2 / 95 - Replacement of the entire request due to error

 decision G2 / 95 was released on May 14, 1996.